 Click the link to the right of any image description to download a Kodak Photo CD (PCD) file.
-This is a very large (4.5 MB), high-resolution image file that will be most useful to publishers of journals, magazines, and other high-quality print publications.
+This is a large (4.5 MB), high-resolution image file that will be most useful to publishers of journals, magazines, and other high-quality print publications.

 If you're really looking for a smaller photo to illustrate a school report, web page, or other presentation, click on any thumbnail image to view a photo in JPEG format, 768 x 512 pixels in size.
 To download a JPEG photo, click on it, then choose Save As from the File menu.